grame-cncm/faustdoc/src/tutorials/cmajor.md

 ### Generating the Cmajor output

-The output as a Cmajor program can directly be generated using the *Platform = source* and *Architecture = cmajor* export options.
+The output as a Cmajor program can directly be generated using the *Platform = cmajor* and *Architecture = cmajor* export options.
 The resulting *foo* folder is self-contained, containing the `foo.cmajor` and `foo.cmajorpatch` files.
-The program can be executed using `cmaj play foo/foo.cmajorpatch` command or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Getting%20Started.md#generating-c-and-wasm-code).
+The program can be executed using `cmaj play foo/foo.cmajorpatch` command or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Cmaj%20Quick%20Start.md).

 <img src="img/export.png" class="mx-auto d-block" width="40%">
 <center>*Exporting the code*</center>

 ### Generating the Cmajor output in polyphonic mode

-DSP programs following the polyphonic [freq/gate/gain convention](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support) can be generated using the *Platform = source* and *Architecture = cmajor-poly* export options.
+DSP programs following the polyphonic [freq/gate/gain convention](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support) can be generated using the *Platform = cmajor* and *Architecture = cmajor-poly* export options.
 The resulting *foo* folder is self-contained, containing the `foo.cmajor` and `foo.cmajorpatch` files.
-The instrument can be executed using `cmaj play foo/foo.cmajorpatch` command and played with a MIDI device or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Getting%20Started.md#generating-c-and-wasm-code).
+The instrument can be executed using `cmaj play foo/foo.cmajorpatch` command and played with a MIDI device or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Cmaj%20Quick%20Start.md).

 ### Generating the Cmajor output in polyphonic mode with a global effect

-DSP programs following the polyphonic [freq/gate/gain convention](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support) with and an [integrated effect](https://faustdoc.grame.fr/manual/midi/#audio-effects-and-polyphonic-synthesizer) can be generated using the *Platform = source* and *Architecture = cmajor-poly-effect* export options.
+DSP programs following the polyphonic [freq/gate/gain convention](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support) with and an [integrated effect](https://faustdoc.grame.fr/manual/midi/#audio-effects-and-polyphonic-synthesizer) can be generated using the *Platform = cmajor* and *Architecture = cmajor-poly-effect* export options.
 The resulting *foo* folder is self-contained, containing the `foo.cmajor` and `foo.cmajorpatch` files.
-The instrument can be executed using `cmaj play foo/foo.cmajorpatch` command and played with a MIDI device or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Getting%20Started.md#generating-c-and-wasm-code).
+The instrument can be executed using `cmaj play foo/foo.cmajorpatch` command and played with a MIDI device or possibly [converted as a JUCE plugin](https://github.com/SoundStacks/cmajor/blob/main/docs/Cmaj%20Quick%20Start.md).